 - An assessment of the applicant's suitability to be a foster carer;

 (There are no specific regulatory requirements about the way in which assessment information must be collected or presented to panel.)

-Where, having regard to the information obtained during Stage 2, it is decided that the applicant is unlikely to be considered suitable to become a foster parent, notwithstanding that not all the Stage 2 information has yet been obtained, a Brief Report may be prepared and submitted to the fostering panel in the same way as for a full assessment report.
+Where, having regard to the information obtained during Stage 2, it is decided that the applicant is unlikely to be considered suitable to become a foster carer, notwithstanding that not all the Stage 2 information has yet been obtained, a brief report may be prepared and submitted to the fostering panel in the same way as for a full assessment report.
 (There is no prescribed length or format for a brief report.)

 The assessing social worker will:

 - Review the information in the application form;

 - Contact the applicant(s) and arrange a visit;